Why it’s Important and How to Use It

 Have a lazy river email sequence in place that consistently delivers value to your customers.
-When they interact, click on a link, open it for the first time in a while, have an email automation in place that encourages further interaction.
-Their interaction is telling you that their needs have changed, their interest is rising and they are entering the consideration phase again.
+When they interact, click on a link, or open it for the first time in a while, you should have email automation in place that encourages further interaction.
+Their interaction tells you that their needs have changed, their interest is rising, and they are entering the consideration phase again.
 Be there to help them.

 How Mapping the Customer Journey Makes Funnels Better

-As you can see, the customer journey is dynamic on a couple of levels.
+As you can see, the customer journey is dynamic on several levels.

 There’s an increase in their level of interest over time.
 Interest increases as they get closer to the initial purchase.
 Interest decreases post-purchase but not instantly.